-Tariff 11, Tariff 12A and Tariff 14 isare also available to customers where they satisfy the additional criteria set out in any one of 1, 2 or 3, below:
+Tariff 11 is also available to customers where they satisfy the additional criteria set out in any one of 1, 2 or 3, below:

 1. Separately metered installations where all electricity used is in connection with the provision of a Meals-on-Wheels service, or for the preparation and serving of meals to the needy and for no other purpose.